Combinatorial Cycle Classes in the Intersection Cohomology of Projective Toric Varieties: Introduction

 \section{Introduction}

-The Hodge Conjecture asserts that for a smooth complex projective variety $X$, the subspace of rational cohomology consisting of classes of Hodge type $(k,k)$ is generated by the fundamental classes of algebraic subvarieties.
-This statement serves as a fundamental bridge between the analytic topology of a variety and its algebraic geometry.
+The intersection cohomology $IH^*(X)$, introduced by Goresky and MacPherson \cite{GM80}, provides the appropriate topological invariant for singular complex projective varieties, restoring Poincar\'e duality and carrying a pure Hodge structure \cite{Saito90}.
+For a projective variety $X$, the Intersection Hodge Conjecture posits that the cycle class map from algebraic cycles to intersection cohomology is surjective onto the space of rational Hodge classes.

-When $X$ is singular, the classical cohomology groups fail to satisfy Poincaré duality, and the pure Hodge structure is replaced by a mixed one.
-The appropriate topological invariant in this setting is \emph{intersection cohomology} ($IH^*$), introduced by Goresky and MacPherson \cite{GM80}.
-This leads to the \emph{Intersection Hodge Conjecture (IHC)}, which posits that the cycle class map from algebraic cycles to intersection cohomology is surjective onto the space of rational Hodge classes.
+Toric varieties offer a highly structured environment where geometric properties translate into the combinatorics of fans.
+For smooth toric varieties, the cohomology ring is generated by the classes of torus-invariant divisors, and the Hodge Conjecture holds trivially \cite{Danilov78}.
+In the singular setting, a purely combinatorial intersection cohomology for fans, $\IHcomb^*(\SigmaFan)$, was developed by Barthel, Brasselet, Fieseler, and Kaup \cite{BBFK} and independently by Bressler and Lunts \cite{BL}.
+This theory constructs a graded vector space associated to a fan $\SigmaFan$ which is isomorphic to the intersection cohomology of the corresponding toric variety $X_\SigmaFan$.

-Toric varieties provide a fertile ground for testing such conjectures due to the precise dictionary between their geometry and the combinatorics of fans.
-For smooth toric varieties, the cohomology ring is isomorphic to the quotient of the Stanley-Reisner ring of the fan, and the Hodge Conjecture is classically known to hold: the cohomology is generated by the classes of torus-invariant divisors \cite{Danilov78}.
+As established by Fieseler \cite{Fieseler91}, the intersection cohomology of a projective toric variety is Hodge-Tate.
+Consequently, the Hodge classes in even degrees coincide with the full rational even-degree intersection cohomology:

-For singular toric varieties, a "Combinatorial Intersection Cohomology" for fans was developed by Barthel, Brasselet, Fieseler, and Kaup \cite{BBFK} and independently by Bressler and Lunts \cite{BL}.
-This theory constructs a graded vector space $\IHcomb^*(\SigmaFan)$ associated to a fan $\SigmaFan$ which is isomorphic to the intersection cohomology of the corresponding variety $X_\SigmaFan$.
-However, a direct identification between this combinatorial theory and the explicit algebraic cycles of the variety has not been fully formalized in the context of the Hodge conjecture.
+In this toric setting, the Hodge-class aspect reduces to a linear-generation statement: \emph{Do the proposed invariant combinatorial cycle classes span the rational even-degree intersection cohomology?}

-In this paper, we propose a purely combinatorial formulation of the Intersection Hodge Conjecture.
-We introduce \emph{combinatorial cycle classes} $[V(\tau)]_{comb}$ and \emph{combinatorial Hodge classes} $Hdg^k_{comb}(\SigmaFan)$.
-Our main conjecture states that these combinatorial classes faithfully reflect the geometry: the combinatorial Hodge classes coincide with the geometric ones under the canonical isomorphism.
-We prove this conjecture for varieties of dimension up to 3 and for all simplicial toric varieties, recovering known results for toric orbifolds within our framework.
+While the literature contains profound results on toric intersection theory---such as Karu's Hard Lefschetz theorem for nonrational polytopes \cite{Karu}, the identification of operational Chow cohomology with Minkowski weights by Fulton and Sturmfels \cite{FS97}, and the sheaf-theoretic approaches of Braden and MacPherson \cite{BM01}---a direct, explicit construction of cycle classes within the BBFK framework and a systematic study of their spanning properties have remained less explored.